biobakery/MetaPhlAn/README.md

   -s sam_output_file, --samout sam_output_file
-                        The sam output file --legacy-output       Old two columns output --no-unknown-estimation
-                        Ignore estimation of reads mapping to unkwnown clades --biom biom_output, --biom_output_file biom_output
+                        The sam output file --legacy-output       Old two columns output --CAMI_format_output  Report the profiling using the CAMI output format --unknown_estimation  Ignore estimation of reads mapping to unkwnown clades --biom biom_output, --biom_output_file biom_output
                         If requesting biom file output: The name of the output file in biom format --mdelim mdelim, --metadata_delimiter_char mdelim
                         Delimiter for bug metadata: - defaults to pipe. e.g. the pipe in k__Bacteria|p__Proteobacteria

 Other arguments:
   --nproc N             The number of CPUs to use for parallelizing the mapping [default 4]